 A structured intervention program was implemented to provide health education to the intervention group, while the control group received routine services from health professionals.
 The contents of these health education interventions were derived from the Malaysian Ministry of Health's Folic Acid Guidelines (2017) and the Centers for Disease Control and Prevention's Folic Acid Supplementation Guidelines (CDC 2009).
 The intervention program was designed to educate women on folic acid supplementation using a multicomponent approach.
 The central component was a 15- to 20-minute module based on the CDC guidelines.
-This module covers essential topics, including the importance of folic acid, recommended intake, prevention of deficiency symptoms, prevention of neural tube defects (NTD), folate-rich food sources, consumption tips, and current Malaysian guidelines on folic acid supplementation.
-Additionally, there was a 3-minute multimedia video about child development and folic acid-fortified foods designed to provide engaging visual content.
+This module covers essential topics, including the importance of folic acid, recommended intake, prevention of deficiency symptoms, prevention of neural tube defects (NTD), folate-rich food sources, consumption tips, and current Malaysian guidelines on folic acid-fortified foods designed to provide engaging visual content.
 To enhance understanding, a 5-minute quiz on folic acid supplementation was conducted.
 Following the quiz, there was a 5-minute question-and-answer session where participants could seek clarification and participate in discussions.
 In addition, brochures in Malay were provided to participants as supplementary material for reference and information reinforcement.
 This approach ensures that periconceptional women receive comprehensive education about folic acid supplementation so that they can make informed decisions about their health (Table 1).